 Exposed Nonsubstantive Revisions – SAPWG exposed the following notable nonsubstantive revisions to statutory accounting guidance.

 Tax Extenders for 2015 – Similar to prior years, many tax provisions expired at the end of 2014.
 However, in mid-December, Congress passed the Protecting Americans from Tax Hikes (PATH) Act of 2015, extending or making permanent many of the frequently used provisions.
-BKD’s recent article on the PATH Act offers explanations of the Act.
+BKD’s article on the PATH Act offers explanations of the Act.
 Some highlights for insurance companies include:

 - Increased Internal Revenue Code (IRC) Section 179 expensing to $500,000 and increased phaseout of Sec.
 179 investment amount to